Beau Biden

 Joseph Robinette "Beau" Biden III (February 3, 1969 – May 30, 2015) was an American politician, lawyer, and Army National Guard officer who served as the 44th attorney general of Delaware from 2007 to 2015.
 A member of the Biden family and the Democratic Party, he was the eldest child of 46th U.S. president Joe Biden and Neilia Hunter Biden.

-After graduating from the University of Pennsylvania and Syracuse Law School, Biden joined the Delaware Army National Guard in 1995 and served as an officer in the Army Judge Advocate General's Corps; deploying to Iraq in 2008.
+After graduating from the University of Pennsylvania and Syracuse Law School, Biden joined the Delaware Army National Guard in 1995 and served as an officer in the Army Judge Advocate General's Corps, deploying to Iraq in 2008.
 He went on to work as a law clerk for a district judge before serving as a federal prosecutor until 2004.
 In 2006, Biden was elected Attorney General of Delaware.
-After his father was elected vice president in 2008, Biden considered running for his father's old senate seat, but instead ran for re-election; winning in a landslide.
+After his father's election as vice president in 2008, Biden considered running in the 2010 special election for his father's old U.S. Senate seat, but instead ran for re-election.

-In April 2014, Biden announced his candidacy for the Democratic nomination for Governor of Delaware in the 2016 election.
-While his father was vice president, Biden died of glioblastoma, at the age of 46, in May 2015.
+In April 2014, Biden announced his candidacy for the Democratic nomination for governor of Delaware in 2016.
+He died of glioblastoma, an aggressive form of brain cancer, in May 2015.
 His death generated national attention, and a portion of the 21st Century Cures Act was named the Beau Biden Cancer Moonshot initiative in his honor.